KCHBloem/OdroidM1/README.md

 ### Required Packages and Software (Internet Connection Required)
-Start of by running: `sudo apt update` and `sudo apt install python3 python3-pip` Then install the following dependencies:
+Start of by running: `sudo apt update` and `sudo apt install python3 python3-pip`.
+If you get an error about not being able to connect to the ubuntu servers try to create a static ip address and changing the DNS server.
+Then install the following dependencies:
 - Firefox: `sudo snap install firefox`
 - WiringPi: `sudo python3 -m pip install odroid-wiringpi` and `sudo apt install odroid-wiringpi`